theronl/electron/docs/api/dialog.md

   * `properties` String[] - (optional) - Contains which features the dialog should use, can contain `openFile`, `openDirectory`, `multiSelections`, `createDirectory` and `showHiddenFiles`.
+  * `resolvesAliases` Boolean (optional) - Whether to resolve symlinks to their target path or maintain the selected path.
+Defaults to `true`.  macOS only.
 * `callback` Function (optional)
   * `filePaths` String[] - An array of file paths chosen by the user